-Another important element is Service Improvement by responding positively to complaints, facilitating arrangements for services to take responsibilities for them, and learn from them.
-Also to celebrate successes.
+Another important element is Service Improvement by responding positively to complaints, facilitating arrangements to services to take responsibilities for them, and learn from them.
+Also, to celebrate successes.

-- develop and extend the distance learning provision - contribute to a scheme to ensure that all Council staff have appropriate information technology skills in order to use self-service systems and take advantage of the e-learning provision - extend the work (consultative and practical) to support departments to develop teams and leadership skills - develop and coordinate a range of support packages to help staff and managers to cope.
+develop and extend the distance learning provision

+- contribute to a scheme to ensure that all Council staff have appropriate information technology skills in order to use self-service systems and take advantage of the e-learning provision - extend the work (consultative and practical) to support departments to develop teams and leadership skills - develop and coordinate a range of support packages to help staff and managers to cope

-The department's day to day work contributes towards the following Gwynedd Well-being Objectives by ensuring that residents can:
+This Department's day-to-day work contributes towards the Gwynedd Well-being Objectives, ensuring that Gwynedd residents can:

 - Enjoy happy, healthy and safe lives

-- Earn a sufficient salary to be able to support themselves and their families
+- Earn a sufficient salary to be able to sustain themselves and their families

 - Live in a natural Welsh society